ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 ```
 The job script can be found in the same directory.
 Its name is quality_filter.qsub.
 The results from this job is a FASTQ file, called combined_filtered.fastq.
 This file size is 42 Gb, so about 9 Gb of data were eliminated.

+#### 19 June 2017
+My second dataset quality control is finished!
+I used the same thresholds on this dataset.
+The combined_reads_mgDNA.fastq file was 53 Gb, and the combined_filtered_mgDNA.fastq one is 47 Gb, so ~6 Gb of data were eliminated.

 ## Extracting Match-Paired Reads
 Continuing from the filtered data, I had to filter the data more so that I have a file with only paired reads, since filtering the reads by q-scores may have gotten rid of a reverse read or a forward read without eliminating its pair.
 I did this by submitting the job script below, called Match_Paired_Culture.qsub in the same directory.